 There are a limited number secure car spaces available at Bangalay.
 Limited car parking permits can be purchased through the Accommodation Services Portal via an online ballot system, which will open in early 2017.
 More details will be made available once you receive your accommodation offer.

-Share cars will be available to students living at Bangalay.
+Share cars are available to students living at Bangalay.
 The cars are cheap to use and take the hassle and expense out of running your own vehicle.
 They are regularly cleaned and maintained to make it easy for you to pick up a car and go!
 Use the car for running errands, getting your groceries, heading to the beach or exploring the area with your friends.
 Find out more about car share.

 A free bike share scheme will be available to Bangalay residents in early 2017.
 Cycling is a great way to get around, with great bike paths close by and bike parking on campus and at your residence.
 Find out more about bike share.